DEAP/deap/doc/examples/gp_symbreg.rst

 We may now introduce the evaluation function, which will receive an individual as input, and return the corresponding fitness.
-This function uses the `lambdify` function previously defined to transform the individual into its executable form -- that is, a program.
+This function uses the `compile` function previously defined to transform the individual into its executable form -- that is, a program.
 After that, the evaluation is only simple maths, where the difference between the values produced by the evaluated individual and the real values are squared and summed to compute